stimm-ai/stimm/README.md

   - **LLM**: Support for Groq, Mistral, OpenRouter, and local Llama.cpp.
   - **TTS**: Deepgram, ElevenLabs, Async.ai, and local Kokoro.
   - **STT**: Deepgram and local Whisper.
-- **Administrable RAG Configurations**: Create and manage multiple RAG configurations with different providers (Qdrant, Pinecone, SaaS) and per‑agent knowledge bases.
+- **Administrable RAG Configurations**: Create and manage multiple RAG configurations with Qdrant and per‑agent knowledge bases.
 - **Agent Management**: Admin interface to configure and manage multiple agents with different personalities and provider settings.
 - **Modern Frontend**: Responsive web interface built with Next.js 16 and Tailwind CSS.
 - **Robust Infrastructure**: Dockerized deployment with Traefik reverse proxy, PostgreSQL for data persistence, and Alembic for migrations.